Manchester United has completed the signing of Real Madrid ace Angel Di Maria, who becomes the most expensive signing in Premier League history.

-The Argentina international, who can play across the frontline and in midfield, moves to Old Trafford in a deal worth £59.7 million and is now the fifth-costliest player ever.
+The Argentina international, who can play across the front line and in midfield, moves to Old Trafford in a deal worth 59.7 million pounds and is now the fifth costliest player ever.

-The 26-year-old, whom United hope can galvanise a squad who have picked up just a single point from their opening two league matches, has signed a five-year contract worth close to the £300,000-per-week earned by skipper Wayne Rooney.
+The 26-year-old, who United hopes can galvanize a squad that has picked up just a single point from its opening two league matches, has signed a five-year contract worth close to the £300,000-a-week earned by skipper Wayne Rooney.

-Accounting for wages, add-ons, bonuses and signing-on fees, the total cost of the deal could rise to as much as £150m.
+Including wages, add ons, bonuses and signing-on fees, the total cost of the deal could rise to as much as £150 million.

-The 20-time English champions have been chasing Di Maria for several weeks and were given a free run at the Argentine when Paris Saint-Germain pulled out of the race for his signature.
+The 20-time English champion has been chasing Di Maria for several weeks and was given a free run at the Argentine when Paris Saint-Germain pulled out of the race for his signature.

-The big-money deal takes United's summer spending to in excess of £130m, meaning that they have now spent more than any other club in the world this summer, eclipsing Barcelona's £120m outlay.
+The big-money deal takes United's summer spending to in excess of £130 million, meaning the club has now spent more than any other club in the world this summer, eclipsing Barcelona's £120 million outlay.

-They may not be finished there, either, with a shaky and dysfunctional defence likely to be reinforced by the possible arrival of Ajax's Daley Blind, while Juventus midfielder Arturo Vidal remains a long-term target.
+The team may not be finished there either, with a shaky and dysfunctional defense likely to be reinforced by the possible arrival of Ajax's Daley Blind, while Juventus midfielder Arturo Vidal remains a long-term target.